dippersauce/Raccoon/README.md

 Add the Social Links only for the services you want to appear in the header section of your website.
 Pay attention as enabling too many services will cause menu problems.

 ### Title
-This section will display the desired title name in the browser tab
+This section will display the desired title name in the browser tab.

 ### YouTube Subscribe Button
 This section enables the YouTube Post format.
 Add the Channel Name and Channel ID which can be found here [YouTube Advanced Settings](https://www.youtube.com/account_advanced)